rushabhjhaveri/Notes/Technology/AWS/Certified_Solutions_Architect_Associate/EC2.md

 CloudTrail monitors API calls in the AWS platform

 ## IAM Roles ##
-Roles are more secure thatn storing access key and secret access key on individual EC2 instances
+Roles are more secure than storing access key and secret access key on individual EC2 instances

 Roles are easier to manage